luisbazo/terraform-UPI-installer/README.md

 # OCP UPI Installer with terraform in vsphere

-Make sure your environment has a DNS and loadbalancer configured to work with masters and workers before attempting the installation
+Make sure your environment has a DNS and loadbalancer configured to work with masters and workers before attempting the installation.
+Also a NTP server should be available to pass to the configuration files

 Download and install the openshift clients